 Retirement Trust Law Firm Serving Connecticut and New York

 An IRA can be a powerful tool for retirement savings.
 When contemplating your estate plan, however, how can you protect the proceeds of your IRA funds from failed marriages, failed businesses or unpaid creditors?
-At the Law Offices of Richard A. Sarner, we can help you create a retirement trust plan that works for you.
+At the Richard A. Sarner, Esq., we can help you create a retirement trust plan that works for you.
 We can show you how to spread the distribution payments from your trust out over the life expectancy of the youngest beneficiary, thereby allowing your beneficiaries to defer income tax on the proceeds.

 Trusts That Can Compliment Your Retirement Plan: Conduit Trusts and Accumulation Trusts